FOOD SECURITY COALITION

-We are actively developing the structure of the Coalition with a Steering Committee, Working Groups and the Coalition at-large to collectively worked with multiple organizations and agencies involved in the community food system.
+We are actively developing the structure of the Coalition with a Steering Committee, Working Groups and the Coalition at-large to collectively work with multiple organizations and agencies involved in the community food system.

-3. Establish focused working group with the support of the Leadership Team and the outcomes of the Assessment (Spring 25)
+4. Establish focused working group with the support of the Leadership Team and the outcomes of the Assessment (Summer 2025)

 To bring together individuals from diverse backgrounds to improve regional food security